zzr-idam/Under-Display-Camera-UAV/README.md

 ## Contributions

-Our model can completely replace bilateral grid learning in the field of image enhancement. \bigstar
+Our model can completely replace bilateral grid learning in the field of image enhancement. \bigstar;

 # Thanks